artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 **Voice cloning** uses the Base model.
 You provide a reference audio clip and its transcription.
 The model extracts acoustic features — pitch, tone, cadence, speaking style — and encodes them into a speaker embedding.
 That embedding is then used to synthesize new text in your voice.
 The transcription (`ref_text`) gives the model a phonetic alignment target, which improves accuracy over audio alone.

+- **Audio Analysis** — The model analyzes your reference audio to extract acoustic features such as pitch, tone, cadence, and speaking style.
+- **Speaker Encoding** — These features are encoded into a speaker embedding that represents your vocal identity.
+- **Text-to-Speech Generation** — Given new text, the model synthesizes speech that matches the learned speaker characteristics.
+- **Waveform Synthesis** — The generated speech tokens are decoded into a high-quality waveform suitable for narration and post-production.

+Providing the transcription of your reference clip (`ref_text`) improves phonetic alignment and cloning accuracy, especially with very short samples.

 **Voice design** (1.7B only) generates a brand new speaker from a text description.
 No reference audio needed — just describe the voice characteristics you want.

 ---

+## Technical Stack

+- **Model:** Qwen3-TTS (0.6B and 1.7B variants)
+- **Framework:** PyTorch with CUDA acceleration
+- **Inference:** Runs on Google Colab’s free NVIDIA T4 GPU (16 GB VRAM)
+- **Sample Rate:** 24 kHz output
+- **Languages:** Chinese, English, Japanese, Korean, German, French, Russian, Portuguese, Spanish, Italian

+---

 ## Why Google Colab?

-Running TTS inference on CPU is slow — GPU acceleration is essential for practical use.
-Colab's free T4 GPU (16 GB VRAM) is enough to run all Qwen3-TTS model sizes without any local hardware.
+Qwen3-TTS benefits from GPU-accelerated inference, which supports practical voice cloning workflows and faster iteration.

+Google Colab provides free access to GPU-accelerated computing well-suited for running Qwen3-TTS models without local setup.
+A single T4 GPU is sufficient to run all Qwen3-TTS models used in this guide without any local hardware, paid cloud services, or complex setup.
 No Python installation needed locally.
 Everything runs in the notebook.

+All inference runs **inside your Colab session** — no audio is uploaded to third-party APIs.

 ---